jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/3_Optim_Basics.typ

 // explain things about evolutionary algorithms
 === Fundamentals of Optimization<chap_4_0_3>

-In the previous section, important basics of the beam model were explained, particularly the internal force distributions relevant for optimization.
+In the previous @chap_4_0_2, important basics of the beam model were explained, particularly the internal force distributions relevant for optimization.
 However, before explaining in detail how optimization can work together with a beam model, it is important to have a fundamental understanding of optimization.
 This section is intended to meet this requirement.

 // -------------------------------------------------------------------------- //